machariamarigi/shopping_list/README.md

 ## Launching the Program
-Set the FLASK_APP and FLASK_CONFIG variables as follows:
+Ensure you are on the python enviromment we set up above and set the FLASK_APP and FLASK_CONFIG variables as follows:

 * `export FLASK_APP=run.py`
 * `export FLASK_CONFIG=development`